 Bake up some fresh bread like this apple yogurt bread with streusel topping the day before, then just wrap tightly for the trip.

-Like the casserole above, coffee cake is great because you can transport it in the same thing you cook it in.
-If the recipe calls for icing like this maple walnut coffee cake, just bring it with you.
+Like the casserole above, coffee cake is great because you can transport it in the same vessel you used to bake it.
+If the recipe calls for icing — like this maple walnut coffee cake — just bring it with you and drizzle it over the top just before you serve.

 Homemade cinnamon rolls are a comfort food favorite and if you leave them in the pan, they travel great.
-Take it up a notch this year and try these festive eggnog cinnamon rolls for a holiday party.
+Take it up a notch for a Christmas party potluck with these festive eggnog cinnamon rolls.

-Muffins are a great idea in these socially distance times.
 These individual strawberry coffee cake muffins are calling our name.
-Make ahead of time and transport in one of those cupcake carriers or a muffin tin.
+Make ahead of time and transport in a cool cupcake carrier or a muffin tin.

-Make up a full batch of these breakfast burritos, individually wrapped, then just reheat the morning of.
-Transport in a large storage container that doubles as a way to take any extras home.
+Make up a full batch of these breakfast burritos, individually wrap them for easy serving at the potluck, then just reheat the morning of the party.
+Transport in a large storage container that doubles as a way to take home leftovers.

 Another great choice is homemade scones like these almond and cranberry ones.
 They can be made ahead without getting dry if you follow the tips in this recipe.